Four cardinals are threatening a censure of the Pope if he doesn't answer the letter

 Four senior Catholic cardinals went public this month with a private letter they sent him earlier, asking him to state plainly whether he is liberalizing Church practice on divorced, remarried Catholics.

-, called a dubia, is an official request for a Yes or No answer from the Pope.
+The letter, called a dubia, is an official request for a Yes or No answer from the Pope.

 Francis refused to respond and so on November 14, the cardinals published their letter on various Catholic news sites.